mozhdehNouri/AndroidProgrammingTopicAndExplanation/refactor/async/flow/Flow question and answer.md

 ---

-##### 3 - which operator we can call emit function :
+##### 3. which operator we can call emit function :

 onStart {}
 onCompletion {}
 transform{}

 ---

-4- diffrenet between map{}, transform{}, onEach{} operator and when use which one.
+4. Diff between map{}, transform{}, onEach{} operator and when use which one.

 `onEach`,`map`, and`transform`are operators in Kotlin Flow that apply intermediate processing to the elements emitted by a flow.
 Here is a brief explanation of each and how they differ:

 ### `onEach`